fuhrmanator/course-planner/README.md

 This process might take a while.
 As long as a circle is spinning in your browser tab, the process is still running.
 Once the process is done, check to see if your Moodle activity dates have been updated.
-> The Moodle calendar is an excellent way to visualize the dates.